Cochise (rapper)

-Terrell Anthony Cox (born May 29, 1998), known professionally as Cochise (formerly known as Yung Cochise), is an American rapper.
+Terrell Anthony Cox (born May 29, 1998), known professionally as Cochise (Note: Pronounced /koʊˈtʃiːz/.)
+(Note: The namesake of Cox's stage name is a character from the 1979 film The Warriors played by David Harris.) (formerly known as Yung Cochise (Note: Pronounced /jʌŋ/ /koʊˈtʃiːz/.)), is an American rapper.
 He initially garnered attention after his single "Hatchback" rose to popularity on TikTok in 2020.
 His 2021 single, "Tell Em" (with $not), peaked at number 64 on the Billboard Hot 100.
 Cochise has since released three studio albums, with his debut being Benbow Crescent in 2021.

 Early life

 Cox was born in Palm Beach, Florida, and grew up in Palm Bay.
 Being of Jamaican descent, he began to listen to reggae and dancehall music when he was young.
-As a kid, he was influenced by Richard Simmons.
+As a kid, he was influenced by Chubb Rock.
 He attended Heritage High School and had aspirations of becoming a pro footballer.
 He graduated in 2016 and ultimately decided to pursue his passion in rap, citing the lack of control in a footballing career as being undesirable.

 Career

 2015–2017: Beginnings

 Starting in late 2015, Cox posted his first few songs on SoundCloud under the name Yung Cochise.
 Since the beginning, he has been accompanied by his cousin and producer, Lousho.
-The first song that gained him some popularity was "Let a Nigga Smash", which he featured on with Dbangz in late 2017.
+The first song that gained him some popularity was "Let a Nigga Smash", which he featured on with DBangz in late 2017.